 When you are using loose-leaf tea and other ingredients, you’ll want to make sure you have something to steep with.
 Infusers come in a wide variety of shapes and sizes.
 And, even some cups and mugs come with infusers built right in.

 One of the most common reasons that some choose to go with loose tea leaves over tea bags is the fact they want to know where all of their ingredients are coming from.
 Some people worry that premade blends are contaminated by bags that have been contaminated by a bleaching process.
+Thankfully, not all tea bags are bleached but it is more common than you may think.

 Learning How to Brew Tea Can Be Simple